emmajanedrews/base-template/_posts/2017-05-17-everything-you-should-know-about-home-warranties.md

 We’re delighted to be joined today by Chelsey Reilly of Landmark Home Warranty to talk a little bit about home warranties, what they cover, and how you can get one if you don’t have one already.

-**A home warranty isn’t a true warranty on the home itself, it’s actually a service contract providing coverage on major systems in the home and appliances within the home.** It covers the major systems in your home, like your HVAC, your plumbing, as well as appliances like your dishwasher, refrigerator, and washer/dryer.
+**A home warranty isn’t a true warranty on the home itself; it’s actually a service contract providing coverage on major systems in the home and appliances within the home.** It covers the major systems in your home, like your HVAC, your plumbing, as well as appliances like your dishwasher, refrigerator, and washer/dryer.

 {% include pullquote.html %}